chakravala/Grassmann.jl/README.md

 ```Julia
 v₁₂₃₄₅₆₇₈₉₀abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ
 ```
-Full `MultiVector` allocations are only possible for `N≤22`, but sparse operations are also available at higher dimensions.
+Full `Multivector` allocations are only possible for `N≤22`, but sparse operations are also available at higher dimensions.
 While `DirectSum.Basis{V}` is a container for the `TensorAlgebra` generators of `V`, the `DirectSum.Basis` is only cached for `N≤8`.
 For the range of dimensions `8<N≤22`, the `DirectSum.SparseBasis` type is used.
 ```Julia